wcj3/Markdup/README.md

 Simply wrap your markup in a div or section element and set the following data-attributes.
 Oh yeah, and make sure to have Highlight.js available.

+*Libraries like React or Angular may strip out certain attributes before Markdup can process*

 The key attributes are data-markdup-get & data-markdup-render

 ```html